fiberx/fiber/README.md

 ## 0x1 Environment Setup

-At first we need to install virtualenvwrapper for python:
+At first we need to install virtualenvwrapper for python, please follow the [official installation instructions](http://virtualenvwrapper.readthedocs.io/en/latest/install.html).
+Before continuing, plz make sure that virtualenvwrapper is correctly installed and you can execute its commands:
-`~$ pip install virtualenvwrapper`
+`~$ workon`
-Should there exist any permission issues, try:
-`~$ sudo pip install virtualenvwrapper`
 NOTE, **plz don't use *sudo* from here on**.
 `~$ git clone https://github.com/fiberx/fiber.git`
 `~$ cd fiber`